*Patch and reboot LOTS of computers, simultaneously, with just a few clicks

 Features

-- Initiate the download and / or installation of Windows updates on MANY remote computers simultaneously from a single console (works with your own WSUS server or Microsoft’s server).
-Watch this video tutorial for details.
+- Initiate the download and / or installation of Windows updates on MANY remote computers simultaneously from a single console.
+Computers can be standalone, in a workgroup, or members of a domain.
+Check out this written tutorial or watch this video tutorial for details.

-- Deploy standalone Microsoft or third-party patches such as Adobe or Java updates, as well as registry keys, scripts, and just about anything else to remote hosts: (.msi .msp .msu .exe .reg .vbs and more).
-Take a look at this remote installation tutorial or this video tutorial or this Help page for more info.
+- Deploy standalone Microsoft or third-party patches such as Adobe or Java updates, as well as registry keys, scripts, and just about anything else to remote hosts.

 - Integrated job queues: You can create a set of actions to execute sequentially on remote hosts, which allows you to run scripts before and/or after reboot, or string together multiple patch and reboot cycles etc.

-- Retrieve the used/free C: disk space from remote hosts (make sure the remote hosts have enough space available for patch installations)
+- Retrieve the used/free disk space from remote hosts (make sure the remote hosts have enough space available for patch installations).

 How it works